gplepage/lsqfit/doc/html/_sources/gvar.txt

 .. autofunction:: gvar.uncorrelated(g1, g2)

+|GVar|\s contain information about derivatives with respect to the *independent*
+|GVar|\s from which they were constructed.
+This information can be extracted using:

+.. autofunction:: gvar.deriv(g, x)

 The following function creates an iterator that generates random arrays from the distribution defined by array (or dictionary) ``g`` of |GVar|\s.